DanielPickens/Date-Time-Allocation-Program/README.md

 # Date-Time-Allocation-Program
-This specific program automates a call to allocate a specified data and time to be printed to output.
+This specific program automates a call to allocate a specified date and time to be printed to output.